-These eight suggestions will help you to get more people to read your emails.
+These eight suggestions will help you to get more people to read your emails and increase your email open rates.
 Remember, people get hundreds of emails that have spam content.
 Yours has to stand out and appeal to them, in order to improve your email open rates.

 Want More Info on How to Grow Your Business?